 HOW WE STARTED & WHAT WE DO

 We started Action Driven Inquiry started in early 2018, ready to lean into the passions and talents of our small group in order to start the daunting work needed to heal our education systems.
-There's a lot of work ahead of us!
+Our work involves looking at power and justice issues that get in the way of authentic and connected human learning, then building new paths for education.
+This means recognizing the assets, curiosities, and talents within the learning community and build collaboratively from there.

-We offer collaborative support for educators, schools, home schools, communities, districts, and non-formal programs to develop cultures that value equity, sustainability, learner curiosity, creativity, inquiry, agency, and action.
+We offer collaborative support for educators, coaches, administrators, schools, home schools, communities, districts, and non-formal programs to develop cultures that value justice, equity, sustainability, learner curiosity, creativity, inquiry, agency, and action.

 WHO WE ARE